harshitvasu/just-notes/modern-history/spectrum-5.md

 influence.
 In the circumstances, the observation that the treaty “gave the English the key to India,” may be exaggerated, but appears understandable.
-Expansion and Consolidation of British Power ✫ 107

 ### Third Anglo-Maratha War (1817–19)
 Background
 Lord Hastings had the imperialistic design of imposing